AlexeyMatveev686/office-js-api/Slide/ApiPresentation/Methods/SetLanguage.md

 ## Example

-This example sets pecifies the languages which will be used to check spelling and grammar.
+This example sets specifies the languages which will be used to check spelling and grammar.

 ```javascript
 builder.CreateFile("pptx");